activatedgeek/blog/site/contents/cult/lit/books.md

 ideas of our time.
 I have not sampled any book yet, but seems like a very rich collection!

 I am also curious about Alex Kasman's reading list on [Mathematical Fiction](http://kasmana.people.cofc.edu/MATHFICT/readinglists.php).
 The recommendations are grouped by age/expertise; some titles look fascinating!

+Blas Moros maintains an excellent library on [The Rabbit Hole](https://blas.com/library/)

 ## Books